Aliases for TAS1R3 Gene

 GeneCards Summary for TAS1R3 Gene

-TAS1R3 (Taste Receptor, Type 1, Member 3) is a Protein Coding gene.
-Diseases associated with TAS1R3 include bile duct carcinoma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein heterodimerization activity and sweet taste receptor activity.
-An important paralog of this gene is GRM1.
+TAS1R3 (Taste 1 Receptor Member 3) is a Protein Coding gene.
+Diseases associated with TAS1R3 include Dental Caries and Kaufman Oculocerebrofacial Syndrome.
+Among its related pathways are Signaling by GPCR and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and taste receptor activity.
+An important paralog of this gene is TAS1R1.

 Putative taste receptor.
 TAS1R1/TAS1R3 responds to the umami taste stimulus (the taste of monosodium glutamate).
 TAS1R2/TAS1R3 recognizes diverse natural and synthetic sweeteners.
 TAS1R3 is essential for the recognition and response to the disaccharide trehalose (By similarity).
 Sequence differences within and between species can significantly influence the selectivity and specificity of taste responses.